Raith Rovers: Boss Ian Murray on club 'not being a soft touch now' as they faces Ross County in play-off final

 “But the overriding fact is it’s fantastic for the football club, fantastic for the supporters and the players, and we can look forward to the final.

 “We want to go one further now.
-We’ve come through a really gruelling 36-game season and two really tough play-offs games.
+We’ve come through a really gruelling 36-game season and two really tough play-off games.

 "We’ll have to play better than we did (on Friday night).
 But we will do.